raghavverma2/CongestionFinder/README.md

 # CongestionFinder
 Script used for research project at UC Irvine looking at patterns of congestion between ISP/content provider pairs.
-Uses MANIC (Measurement and Analysis of Internet Congestion) API by CAIDA (Center for Applied Internet Data Analysis).
+Uses MANIC (Measurement and Analysis of Internet Congestion) API by UCSD/CAIDA (Center for Applied Internet Data Analysis).

     This program finds instances of interdomain congestion in the given number of preceeding months between network-ASN pairs, and outputs the resulting time period, congestion measurement and visualization links